JordanCWard/Elist/README.md

+Add graphs next to the table images

+Add questions I was asked

+Fix grammar and rewrite each section

 # Elist Sales Analysis
 Elist, established in 2018, is an e-commerce business specializing in popular electronics.
 Initially focused on the local market, Elist has grown to serve customers worldwide.
 Their products are available for purchase through both their website and mobile app.
 To engage their audience, they utilize various marketing strategies such as email marketing, SEO tactics, and affiliate programs.
 Among their top-selling items are electronics from major brands like Apple, Samsung, and ThinkPad.